-There are so many different BBQ sauces out there beyond the classics.
-This Sriracha Bourbon Barbecue Sauce is one that my husband Sean loves.
-Carolina Style BBQ Sauce is packed with mustard and Korean Barbecue Sauces which are in a league of their own.
+There are many different BBQ sauces out there beyond the classic flavors.
+This Sriracha Bourbon Barbecue Sauce is one that my husband and oldest son love.

-This barbecue sauce was a fun change from our usual and definitely a sauce that I will make again.
+This Tennessee barbecue sauce was a fun change from our usual and definitely a sauce that I will make again.
 I knew I need to share it with you because it’s so easy to make, too.
 Every ingredient for this BBQ sauce is likely to already be in your refrigerator or pantry.

 How To Make Barbecue Sauce